Marshall, Missouri: History

 During the Civil War, Marshall was frequently garrisoned by Union troops and was considered of some symbolic significance.
-This was due to Marshall’s close proximity to Arrow Rock (the hometown of the former Missouri governor in exile, Claiborne Fox Jackson).
+This was due to Marshall's close proximity to Arrow Rock (the hometown of the former Missouri governor in exile, Claiborne Fox Jackson).
 Before the Battle of Boonville, the former Governor Claiborne Fox Jackson ordered munition power to be removed from the Jefferson City to Boonville by boat.
 Where it was then hidden amongst the fields of counties of Cooper, Saline, etc. This powder was referred to as the Kelly Powder.
 In addition, after the events of July 19, 1859 (when three black men were lynched outside the county courthouse) had reached Northern media outlets.
 It prompted pro unionist to refer to Marshall, Missouri as “the place where men are burned at the stake.”
 Often labeling the residents as unruly.
 Numerous citizens were arrested on suspicion of feeding confederate bushwhackers, or for having sympathies to the "Southern Cause".
 Although Marshall was strategically unimportant, it was considered symbolic to the “Southern Cause”.
 Which ultimately led to the town being the victim of two Confederate raids, the burning of the County court house in August 1864, and the site of the October 13, 1863, Battle of Marshall, the climax of Colonel J. O. Shelby's 1863 "Great Raid".
 Confronted by a larger force of 1,800 Federal troops and Missouri State Militia, Shelby broke through, divided his command and withdrew from Missouri.

-Missouri Valley College was founded in Marshall in 1889.
-The history of Missouri Valley College began during a conference at Sarcoxie, Missouri, on October 27, 1874, where the representatives of the several Presbyterian synods in the state of Missouri met to discuss founding the school.
+Missouri Valley University was founded in Marshall in 1889.
+The history of Missouri Valley began during a conference at Sarcoxie, Missouri, on October 27, 1874, where the representatives of the several Presbyterian synods in the state of Missouri met to discuss founding the school.
 The school was affiliated with the Cumberland Presbyterian Church for a long period.

-The college's original building, Baity Hall, was built in 1889, the year of the college's founding, and is listed on the National Register of Historic Places.
+The university's original building, Baity Hall, was built in 1889, the year of the university's founding, and is listed on the National Register of Historic Places.
 The Victorian Era building is notable for its beautiful wooden staircase, vaulted wooden ceilings, and stained glass windows.
-Missouri Valley College is a private, four-year liberal arts college affiliated with the Presbyterian Church (USA).
+Missouri Valley University is a private, four-year liberal arts university affiliated with the Presbyterian Church (USA).
 The 150-acre (60.7 ha) campus is found within the city limits of Marshall.
-The college supports 27 academic majors and an enrollment close to 1,800 students.
-Missouri Valley College is accredited by the Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
+The university supports 27 academic majors and an enrollment close to 1,800 students.
+Missouri Valley is accredited by the Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.

 In addition to Baity Hall, the Chicago and Alton Depot, First Presbyterian Church, Fitzgibbon Hospital, Free Will Baptist Church of Pennytown, Mt.
 Carmel Historic District, Saline County Courthouse, Utz Site, Van Meter State Park Combination Building, and Van Meter State Park Shelter Building are listed on the National Register of Historic Places.